-Although the peak of sea turtle nesting season is over, you can still take a turtle walk with the Sea Turtle Preservation Society.
+Turtle walks can be taken with the Sea Turtle Preservation Society.
 Walks are provided to the public to observe nesting loggerhead sea turtles.
 While there are no guarantees you will see a turtle nesting, the walk is located near the Archie Carr National Wildlife Refuge, which is the second largest loggerhead nesting area in the world.
 Green and leatherback turtles also nest on Florida’s Space Coast; however, visitors are not permitted to watch them nest in this protected habitat.

 In addition to watching sea turtles lay eggs, your turtle walk experience includes a presentation about sea turtles that nest in the area, the threats they encounter, and what you can do to help – all while scouts look for loggerheads.
 After a scout spots a turtle coming to shore, you will follow your guide to the turtle’s location on the beach and stand behind the turtle where she cannot see you.
 The turtle will dig a hole with her hind flippers and fill the nest with soft-shelled eggs.
 The guide will place a small red light in the nest to illuminate the eggs, as no bright lights like flashlights are allowed.